SCOS Conference 2019: Ghosts

 Submission of abstracts

-Abstracts of no more than 500 words, in pdf-format, should be submitted as email attachments by Friday 21 December 2018 to: SCOS2019York@gmail.com.
-You may also direct any queries to this address.
+Abstract submission is now closed.
+You can direct any queries about the conference to SCOS2019York@gmail.com.
 The main organizers are Carolyn Hunter and Lynne Baxter, and the conference will be hosted by the York Management School, University of York, UK.

 Ahmed, S. (2010) The Promise of Happiness.
 Duke University Press: London

 Bennett, J. (2003) The Enchantment of Modern Life.
 Princeton University Press: Princeton.

 Beyes, T. and Steyaert, C. (2013) Strangely Familiar: The Uncanny and Unsiting Organizational Analysis, Organization Studies.
 34:10, 1445 – 1465.

 Cock, C., O’Doherty, D. & Rehn, A. (2013) Specters, ruins and chimeras: Management & Organizational History’s encounter with Benjamin, Management & Organizational History, 8:1, 1-9.

 Gilman, S. (1892) The Yellow Wallpaper.
 The New England Magazine.